techidaily/site-buynow-info/source/_posts/excellence-in-sound-leading-cd-players-and-changers-of-24.md

 </a>
 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2135358/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-## **Price: Worth the cost, especially with a friend**

- On PlayStation 4, you can purchase the game for $14, a fantastic value.
-You’ll get more than enough gameplay and fun to justify a purchase at that low cost.
-However, if you want to play on[PC](https://www.lifewire.com/best-desktop-pcs-4045927) , you’ll have to either wait for the game to go on sale, or you’ll have to pay $40\.
-Considering the game is older now, we’d suggest getting the game on sale (it goes on sale often through Steam).
-There’s a lot of fun to be had in Dying Light, especially if you have a friend to play with, so if you’re thinking about getting the game, we’d say go for it.

 ## **Competition: Other zombie and parkour games**